BkRqbbit/Learning/HTML/README.md

 # HTML
+HTML stands for HyperText Markup Language.\
+It is used to structure the content of a web page.

+HTML uses tags to specify different instruction to the browser.

+A tag starts with the `<` simbol, and ends with the `>` simbol.\
+The name of the tag goes in between, ex: `<tag>`

+There are two types of tags in html:
+- Self-closing tags
+- Paired tags

+A paired tag has an opening tag, and a closing one.\
+The opening tag, follows the following structure: `<tag>`\
+While the closing tag, has a slash at the beginning: `</tag>`\
+The content of the tag goes in between both opening and closing tags\
+Ex: `<tag>Content goes here</tag>`

+The self-closing tag (also known as empty tag) just contains the opening tag\
+It is characterized by not having a content.\
+It is used to define data, or to add meta data to the web
+Ex: `<tag>`

+Keep in mind that if you don't use tags properly, or don't use them at all, the browser might still show the data to the user in screen, but depending on the complexity of the site, it might not work as expected.\
+Search engines can punish you for not doing it correctly.

 ## Pre-requisite tools
 There is a tool set that you must have installed on your device to sucessfully write HTML source code and visualize it correctly.